-Part of the difficulty may be attributed to the increase in the number of health administration programs, specifically the number of non Commission on Accreditation of Healthcare Management Education (CAHME)-accredited programs.
-(CAHME was known as Accrediting Commission on Education for Health Services Administration (ACHESA) until 2005.)
-There are an unknown number of non CAHME-accredited graduate programs, both on-site and distance learning, that are producing more healthcare management graduates.
+Part of the difficulty may be attributed to the increase in the number of health administration programs, specifically the number of non-Commission on Accreditation of Healthcare Management Education (CAHME)-accredited programs.
+There is an unknown number of non CAHME-accredited graduate programs, both on-site and distance learning that are producing more healthcare management graduates.
 There has also been an increase in enrollment in undergraduate health administration programs.

-When considering enrolling in a health administration program, students can enhance their success in finding fellowships or jobs upon graduation if they understand the role of graduate vs. undergraduate healthcare management programs.
-Students must also be aware of the value of attending CAHME-accredited programs, which require face-to-face instructional time and field experience, allowing students to interact with a variety of healthcare professionals and organizations.
+When considering enrolling in a health administration program, students can enhance their success in finding fellowships or jobs upon graduation if they understand the importance of completing an accredited graduate program.
+They should also be aware of the value in attending programs such as those that are CAHME accredited and ensure standards for quality, appropriate content and the opportunity to interact with a variety of healthcare professionals and organizations.

-Having a strong educational background that includes a degree from a CAHME-accredited graduate program along with face-to-face instructional time and field experience is key to the success for new entrants to the field of healthcare management.
+For students, having a strong educational background that includes a degree from a program backed by accreditation status, such as CAHME, along with face-to-face instructional time and field experience, is key to success.

-The American College of Healthcare Executives believes the placement of new entrants to the field of healthcare management can be enhanced through encouraging students to attend CAHME-accredited graduate programs, encouraging employers to develop new graduates through postgraduate fellowships, and encouraging programs to actively assist students in finding postgraduate fellowships or entry-level positions.
-These components contribute to the success of the student and his/her future development as a healthcare executive:
+The American College of Healthcare Executives believes the placement of new entrants into the field of healthcare management can be enhanced through encouraging students to attend accredited graduate programs, encouraging employers to develop new graduates through postgraduate fellowships and encouraging programs to actively assist students in finding postgraduate fellowships or entry-level positions.
+The following considerations contribute to the success of the student and his/her future development as a healthcare executive:

 - While bachelor's degree programs serve as an introduction to healthcare management, a graduate degree is the minimum requirement for entry to executive healthcare management.